HassanIrshaad/CountMeUp/README.md

 - My knowldege of doing front end development for websites from scratch isn't great, therefore I didn't know where to start with that.
 - When I did my work placement, all the client-server connections were already in place, so I had to just do the back-end coding with a little front end.
 - I found this challenge particularly diffuclt due to my lack in front end development knowledge from scratch.
+- I was also particularly confused by how the program if created as a web site with a client-server model, would produce percentages for the votes per candidate?
+It would seem extremely inefficient to me for the program to first get the number of votes which it would already have because it would just be using an in-built counter to tally the votes, then to convert that to a percentage then to the number ot started with?
+This is where my assumption of programming just the function made sense to me rather than creating the whole system.

 Solution:
 - The back end portion of the problem was simple, it's just a case of passing values through to the function and doing the appropriate calculations to find the number of votes.